NakoTurtle/StarNote-Unofficial-Wiki/docs/sync.md

 ## 📂 Moving Data Between Devices

-If you are switching from an iPad to an Android tablet (or vice versa), follow this "Snapshot" method:
+If you are switching from one device to another, follow this "Snapshot" method:

 1.  **On the Original Device:** Go to Cloud Backup and tap **Upload Backup**.
 2.  **On the New Device:** Sign in to the *same* cloud provider and account.
 3.  **Restore:** Tap **Download & Restore**.

     !!! warning "Warning"
-        This will create duplicates any existing notes on the new device in addition to the versions from the cloud.
-If you want to avoid duplicates and you know what you are doing, you can select and delete all of your notes before restoring a backup to simply have a single copy of the backed up notes.
-Note that any unsaved changes will be lost.
-Backups cannot be merged.
+        This will create **duplicates** any existing notes on the new device in addition to the versions from the cloud.
+If you want to avoid duplicates and you know what you are doing, you can select and delete all of your notes before restoring a backup to simply have a single copy of the backed up notes. **Note that any changes that are not backed up will be lost in this way!** Backups cannot be merged.
 If you want to keep a note that's not in the backup being restored, simply do not delete it.

 ---